SynBioDex/SEPs/sep_002_template.md

 1. Rationale <a name="rationale"></a>
 ----------------

-< insert motivation / rational, keep it brief >
+< insert motivation / rationale, keep it brief >

 2. Specification <a name="specification"></a>